NPavie/npavie.github.io/about.md

 title: About me
 ---

-My name is Nicolas Pavie, and i'm currently working for the [BrailleNet.org](https://www.braillenet.org) association and the [DAISY Consortium](https://www.daisy.org) as a software engineer.
+My name is Nicolas Pavie, and i'm currently working for the [Association Valentin Haüy](https://www.avh.asso.fr/fr) and the [DAISY Consortium](https://www.daisy.org) as a software engineer.

 Please go check their websites and see what we do :)